 5. Mingle with royalty at the Royal Palace

-Although the Royal Palace of Brussels is only open to the public during the summer months, it is free to walk through many of the staterooms and suites on a self-guided tour.
+Although the Royal Palace of Brussels is only open to the public during the summer months, it is one of the top free things to do in Brussels during peak tourist season.
+Although only part of the palace is open to the public, you can walk through many of the staterooms and suites on a free self-guided tour.
 The Royal family demonstrate their support for the arts with a different cultural exhibition each year.

 6. Find peace at the Abbey de la Cambre

 The former Cistercian abbey, Abbey de la Cambre, founded in the late 1100s, is now the headquarters of the Belgian National Geographic Institute and the visual arts school, La Cambre.
 You can freely visit the beautiful grounds and gardens as well as Notre Dame de la Cambre, the small abbey church.

 7. Get militant at The Royal Museum of Armed Forces and of Military History

 If you are interested in the history of the military and armed combat, the Royal Museum of Armed Forces and of Military History is one of Brussels’ free museums.
 Collections include exhibits from Medieval times to the European Forum of Contemporary Conflicts.
 You can see planes, tanks and all manner of weapons and uniforms from throughout history.